oliHM15/ozosphere/README.md

 - `micro` or `nano` – simple terminal text editor
 - `curl` and `wget` – for fetching stuff
 - `git` – version control
+- `XFCE` please only use if you need, meant for temporary use of graphical applications

 No Python.
 No Node.
 No Rust.
 You want it?
 Install it.